Ultralight scalar dark matter detection with ZAIGA: The ultralight scalar DM detection with ZAIGA

 \subsection{The ZAIGA proposal}

 ZAIGA (Zhaoshan long-baseline atom interferometer gravitation antenna) is a proposed underground long-baseline atom interferometer facility \cite{RN106}.
 It includes a pair of 10-meter AIs vertically separated by 300 meters and a pair of 5-meter AIs horizontally separated by kilometers (See Fig. \ref{apparatus}).
 The spatially separated AIs are controlled by the same laser.
 An important advantage is that common-mode noises from laser phase fluctuations and platform vibrations can be cancelled out by taking differential phase measurements.
-For simplicity, here we only consider the atomic shot noise, which is intrinsic for AIs.
 The atomic shot noise could be suppressed by improving the atomic flux density.
 For the state-of-the-art technology of $ 10^{8}$ atoms/s, the phase sensitivity is $10^{-4}\text{rad}/\sqrt{\text{Hz}}$ \cite{RN284}.
 With the improvement of technology, the phase sensitivity could be improved by increasing flux density or adopting squeezed atomic states \cite{RN285}.

 The facility sensitivity is also associated with the baseline length $L$ and the number of large momentum transfer (LMT) $n$.
 So it is possible to improve the sensitivity by adopting longer baseline and larger LMT.
 The LMT with 102 $\hbar k$ has been demonstrated and 1000 $\hbar k$ or larger is also possible in the future \cite{RN254,RN198}.
 The main technical parameters for ZAIGA are listed in Table \ref{table1} for the vertical configuration and Table \ref{table2} for the horizontal configuration.